d180cf/dcnn-eval/README.md

 `npm run compress` reduces takes only 5 bits from each weight and writes the truncated NN to `.bin/tf-model.json`.

+There are interesting [ideas](https://arxiv.org/pdf/1603.05279.pdf) how weights can be reduced to 1-2 bits by using a scaling factor `W[i] -> alpha * sign(W[i])` to compensate the loss of precision, but I couldn't make it work without dramatic loss of accuracy.

 # Results

 This is a problem [rated as 9 dan](http://goproblems.com/13083) on goproblems.com: